abshamrat/cicd/circleci/README.md

 <Image src="./assets/workflow-2-unit-test-artifacts.png">

 It works.
-Okay, according to our plan now we will move to the `image-building` job.
+Okay, according to our plan now we will move to the `docker-image-build` job.